79.0 La vita è bella¶

 broken, but it’s now back to operation status and being used by the

 avocado-runner-exec-text, will now create an “output directory” on behalf of the test, and communicate its location via the

 AVOCADO_TEST_OUTPUT_DIRenvironment variable.
 Further work will implement the retrieval and storage of individual tests’ output into an organized Avocado Job result structure.

 nruncommand, a temporary entrypoint into the N(ext)Runner, will now show a list of tasks that failed with

 errorresults, which can be helpful while debugging Avocado’s own selftests failures (or for those brave enough to be running nrun already).

 varianter_picthave been migrated to the “future” settings API, which delivers a consistent configuration between command line, configuration files and Job API usage.

-- Documentation improvements on the Fetching asset files section, and on the explanation of the current and The “nrunner” and “runner” test runner architecture.
+- Documentation improvements on the Fetching asset files section, and on the explanation of the current and The “nrunner” and “legacy runner” test runner architecture.

 - Because the minimum supported Python version was lifted from 3.4 to